You're Never Too Busy for Your Annual Mammogram

-The American Cancer Society recommends that women age 40 and older have a mammogram every year.
-A mammogram is an X-ray of the breast, using very low levels of radiation.
+The American Cancer Society recommends that women age 40 and older have a 3D mammogram every year.
+A 3D mammogram is an X-ray of the breast that uses very low levels of radiation.
 Because of the low radiation level of the exam, there is no increased risk of breast cancer from the procedure.
-The American Cancer Society compares the amount of radiation dosage from a mammogram to the amount of radiation exposure from a flight between California and New York City.
+The American Cancer Society compares the amount of radiation dosage from a 3D mammogram to the amount of radiation exposure from a flight between California and New York City.

-Digital mammography can provide significant improvement in breast cancer detection for some women.
-Specifically, studies have found enhanced detection through digital mammography in the following groups:
+3D mammography can result in significant breast cancer detection for some women.
+Specifically, studies have found enhanced detection through 3D mammography in the following groups:

 - Women under the age of 50